 How to take part

-You must receive authorization before you purchase or install any measure.
+You must have received authorization before you purchased or installed any measure.

 - Install your energy efficient measures.